awesomemotive/one-click-demo-import/readme.md

 **Do you want to contribute?**

-Please refer to the official [GitHub repository](https://github.com/awesomemotive/one-click-demo-import) of this plugin.
+Please refer to our official [GitHub repository](https://github.com/awesomemotive/one-click-demo-import).

 ## Installation ##